Leo Tolstoy

 3

-If people think that the only things that exist are the ones they can touch with their hands, then such people are still very ignorant.
+If people think that the only things that exist are the things they can touch with their hands, then such people are still very ignorant.

 — Plato